CTF-handbooks/map-tester-handbook/tester-handbook.md

     **Players should not be able to escape the map and the map should work properly**

 2. Team zones
-    * Teleports player back when crossed red barrier during build time
+    * Teleports player back when crosses red barrier during build time
     * Does not teleport the player back when the player did not cross the red barrier
     * Red barrier covers all the empty spaces